Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Jeanne: A place that I worked at a few companies ago, one of the salespeople contacted me and said, “Oh, they’re completely rebranding.
 They’re doing all this kind of stuff.”

-I feel like marketers that go the rebranding route, the new logo route, they’re arts and crafts marketers because while that’s important and a brand is essential, but it’s not as important as generating revenue.
+I feel like marketers who go the rebranding route, the new logo route, they’re arts and crafts marketers because while that’s important and a brand is essential, it’s not as important as generating revenue.

-Jeanne: But almost a thousand of them were untouched by sales because we don’t have enough sales people so working with an organization to be able to make sure if people are downloading content, you want them to get touched.
+Jeanne: But almost a thousand of them were untouched by sales because we don’t have enough salespeople, so working with an organization to make sure if people are downloading content, you want them to get touched.

 They may not be ready to buy, but you want to be able to make sure they’re touched.
 So, I’m trying to come up with a solution to that internally.
-To go figure out what can I do to help the sales organization be able to achieve the revenue targets that we have as an organization?
+To go figure out what I can do to help the sales organization achieve the revenue targets that we have as an organization?